-Family/couples counseling for both.
-Family/couples counseling can be very helpful as both partners can simultaneously learn and practice skills that promote a more desirable relationship by learning healthier ways to interact with each other.
+Family/couples’ counseling.
+Family/couples’ counseling can be very helpful, as both partners can simultaneously learn and practice skills that promote a more desirable relationship.

-Support group meetings for both individuals.
+Support group meetings—such as 12-Step programs—for both individuals.
 People in healthy relationships are able to function well together and apart.
 Support groups are a good way to spend time apart while still being in an inviting, empathetic environment.
 For the person in recovery, Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery are good options.
-For the loved one, Al-Anon, Co‐Dependents Anonymous, Families Anonymous, and others are available.
+For the loved one, Al-Anon, Codependents Anonymous, Families Anonymous, and others are available.

 Regardless of the form of treatment, several relevant themes will be crucial to the future of the relationship, including:

 - Limit-Setting.
 Unhealthy relationships frequently involve poor or absent limit-setting.
-Limit-setting includes a clear description of expectations paired with the consequences of specific actions.
+Limit-setting involves a clear description of expectations and the consequences of specific actions.
 Equally important is follow-through and consistency.
 If a loved one says that continued substance use is unacceptable but continues to tolerate the actions, the limit is negated.
-Limits require consequences to be effective.
+Limits require consequences in order to be effective.

+You may wish to seek inpatient or outpatient therapy for your relationship concerns.
+SAMSHA’s Find Treatment tool can help you locate individual, group, and couples’ therapy near you.
 Remember, if you love someone with a substance use disorder, it is important not to neglect your own needs.
-Support groups for loved ones of individuals suffering from drug and alcohol addiction can help you build a network of people who understand and help you learn how to care for yourself as you navigate this difficult journey.
+Support groups for loved ones of individuals suffering with drug and alcohol addiction can help you build a network of people who understand and learn how to care for yourself as you navigate this difficult journey.
 Support groups include Al-Anon and Nar-Anon.